-Most of the information below regarding travel is referring to time outside of the city of Las Vegas, simply because I spend most of my time out here.
-The city is fine and there are many game locations there, but I prefer the desolate quiet of the Mojave.
+Most of the information below regarding travel is referring to time outside of the city of Las Vegas, simply because that is where I live and where I spend the most time.
+The city is fine and there are many game locations there, but I don’t get into town as often.
 I will include info on both below, just a heads up in case I end up talking more about the desert.

 Planning your Mojave Wasteland Itinerary